rubygarage/rubygarage.github.com/slides/graphql.markdown

 ---

+## GraphQL limitations

+### - File downloads
+GraphQL uses JSON format, which represents as text format, not as binary.
+You can send a file as base64 string or send a download link.

+### - Incoming Webhooks
+You will need to add the REST endpoints to listen for events from services like Stripe.

+---

 ## Schema & Type System

 ### GraphQL uses a strong type system to define the capabilities of an API.
 All the types that are exposed in an API are written down in a schema using the GraphQL Schema Definition Language (SDL).
 This schema serves as the contract between the client and the server to define how a client can access the data.